 About the Author

 Dorian Martin is a progressive business writer and editor.
-He specializes in HR and often serves as a freelance advisor on content strategies for small businesses.
+He specialises in HR and often serves as a freelance advisor on content strategies for small businesses.
 When Martin is not creating content, he reviews the best writing services or goes to webinars on digital marketing and talent acquisition.